dave-ruest/Bookmind/README.md

 # Availability

-Bookmind 1.0 will be availabe on the app store soon!
-You will need an iPhone with iOS 17.0 or higher.
+Now available on the app store! https://apps.apple.com/app/bookmind/id6593662584 You will need an iPhone with iOS 17.0 or higher.
 I hope to add iPad and macOS support soon.

 # For Employers